cupnoodle/fluffyes/45-current-location.md

-The problem with this is that
+The problem with this is that **.requestWhenInUseAuthorization()** is asynchronous, meaning after the permission alert is shown, the next line of code will be executed **before** user has tap on the alert.

-// Remember asynchronous, it takes quite some time for the phone to retrieve the location data, hence it will continue executing code below first.

-// don't do
+Don't do this :

 ```swift
 override func viewDidLoad() {